Texas wildfires forces shutdown at nuclear weapon facility. Here is what we know

 A nuclear weapons facility was forced to briefly evacuate most of its staff due to a fast-moving wildfire in the Texas Panhandle.

-The Pantex plant, northeast of Amarillo, evacuated nonessential staff Tuesday night as the blaze grew into the second largest in state history.
+The Pantex plant, northeast of Amarillo, evacuated nonessential staff Tuesday night as the blaze rapidly grew.
+On Wednesday, the Texas A&M Fire Service said the blaze rivaled the largest in state history.

 WHAT IS PANTEX?